pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

 ## Usage examples

-### Passively skip after the replication gets interrupted
+### Passively skip after the migration gets interrupted

 #### Application scenario

-Assume that you need to replicate the upstream table `db1.tbl1` to the downstream TiDB (not in the scenario of merging and replicating data from sharded tables).
+Assume that you need to migrate the upstream table `db1.tbl1` to the downstream TiDB (not in the scenario of merging and migrating data from sharded tables).
 The initial table schema is:

 ```sql
 mysql> SHOW CREATE TABLE db1.tbl1;